-Comdoll is short for the term “commodity dollars”.
+Comdolls is a nickname for the term “commodity dollar”.

-Currencies like the Australian, Canadian, and New Zealand dollars are usually called comdolls because their respective economies are highly dependent on exporting commodities.
-Australia, for one, is the second largest gold producer in the world, behind only China (2015), while Canada is the fifth largest of the world’s oil producers (as of 12/2014).
+Currencies like the Australian, Canadian, and New Zealand dollars are known as “comdolls” because their respective economies are highly dependent on exporting commodities.

-Investors often need to get their hands on comdolls if they want to trade commodities.
+Importers often need to get their hands on comdolls if they want to buy these commodities.
 This is why the comdolls’ price action is usually correlated with commodity prices.